dmitrijivanenko/gokatas/README.md

 programming challenges, which are meant to exercise everything from your focus, to your workflow.

-The main idea of this repository, is to understand the basics of Unit Testing in Golang May be it will be useful for other in future, who will try to understand all techniques of testing.
+The main idea of this repository, is to understand the basics of Unit Testing in Golang.
+May be it will be useful for other in future, who will try to understand all techniques of testing.